vasilakisfil/blog.fil.vasila.is/content/post/we-need-better-compartmentalization.md

 Let the user inject what she thinks that is necessary for her installed gem to work, through the initializers.
 Classes should not be open for extension **by default**, unless the user instructs differently (that could be a bit challenging).

-It might take some time and effort but we need better compartmentalization to increase security in our apps, by default.
+It might take some time and effort but we need to invest time and find better ways on how to protect ourselves from such and similar attacks.